godaddy/short-css-vars/packages/postcss-short-css-vars/README.md

 #### ignore

-If you need to avoid hashing certain variable names, you can ignore them with this option by either RegExp or function.
+If you need to avoid hashing certain variable names, you can ignore them with this option by either RegExp, function, or string (which will be turned into RegExp).
 This can be useful if you are referencing CSS Variables in an app, yet you do not have control over some of the declarations.

 ```js
 const postcss = require('postcss');